►feel suicidal? • search • research • prevention

 Katherine Freeman, 41

-Hillsborough County Sheriff, On May 15, 2000, the suspect, Ms Katherine Freeman entered the residence of the victims, shot Mr. Freeman, causing his death and then becoming involved in a physical altercation with Ms. Constance Freeman.
+Hillsborough Sheriff, On May 15, 2000, the suspect, Ms Katherine Freeman entered the residence of the victims, shot Mr. Freeman, causing his death and then becoming involved in a physical altercation with Ms. Constance Freeman.
 She struck Constance Freeman in the head several times with the handgun and then fled the scene.
 Constance Freeman fled the residence to a friend’s house.
 Mr. Freeman called 9-1-1 and died soon after.
 As the Homicide Unit was investigating this incident, Ms. Katherine Freeman drove her 1999 Cadillac to the center span of the Sunshine Skyway Bridge, exited the vehicle and jumped off of the bridge.
 Katherine Freeman was located in the water by St. Petersburg Fire Rescue and brought to land where she was airlifted to Bayfront Medical Center.
 As a result of the investigation, Sheriff’s detectives obtained a warrant for Katherine Freeman’s arrest, charging her with 1st degree murder, armed burglary (dwelling) and aggravated battery.

 St. Petersburg Times, Tampa attorney slain; ex-wife jumps from Skyway